September 17, 2019

 But whether you want to outsource or not, it's good to know about SEO.
 That way, you can both work on it for yourself and you can better identify if others are actually good at it.

-Here you get a mini-course for SEO, which guides you through everything from internal to external optimization.
-Let's jump into it so you can quickly start utilizing the best techniques!
+Let's jump into it so you can quickly start using the best techniques!

 First of all, you should optimize your own website so that it is easy to load for the search engines and so they can easily see what it is about.

 There is a sea of techniques for internal SEO.
 The good news is that most of them are relatively easy to perform and that it is cheaper to get help for internal SEO than for external SEO.
 You can also do some optimization work on your own.